Hearty, comforting, and FULL of big flavor. This recipe for spicy Yukgaejang is just what you’ve been craving.

 Eating Yukgaejang is probaby not a first date dish and most definitely not a polite affair.
 But is it worth?
 OF COURSE IT IS!!

-I like to think of Yukgaejang as the wild, down-to-earth cousin that makes everything more fun.
-The one who arrives a little bit tipsy and gets the party going.
-Full of life and gusto — yes, Yukgaejang is everyone’s favorite!
+I like to think of Yukgaejang as the rowdy, down-to-earth cousin that makes everything more fun.
+The one who arrives to family events a little bit tipsy and gets the party going.
+Full of life and gusto, a little rough around the edges and wild — yes, Yukgaejang is everyone’s secretly favorite family member.
 And this Yukgaejang recipe will satisfy every last craving for spicy, spicy, spicy.

 Hearty, comforting, and FULL of big flavor.
 A big bowl of Yukgaejang will satisfy all your cravings for spicy spicy spicy.